Zend Framework 2

 Log in/Register page

-An example of a login/register page.
+The following image is an example of a login/register page.
 Once you click this button it will redirect you to the PixelPin login page, once the user authenticates it will redirect to the 'logged in' page.

 Example logged in page